zaneGittins/Huntress/README.md

 ## Terminology

-Huntress can be run in many ways.

-* Against a single host.
-* Against multiple hosts.
-* With a single module.
-* Running multiple modules.
+Huntress can be used to target a single host using the HostName parameter, or to target a group of hosts by using the HostGroup AND Quiver parameters.

 ### Quiver